-In general, most life insurance companies, don’t like to approve an application while someone is currently undergoing serious treatment for a medical condition or injury like those who would be prescribed Dilaudid would be receiving or they’re afraid to take on an inherent risk of insuring someone who may need to take Dilaudid indefinitely in order to maintain a “normal” pain-free lifestyle.
+In general, most life insurance companies, don’t like to approve an application while someone is currently undergoing serious treatment for a medical condition or injury like those who would be prescribed Dilaudid would be receiving, or they’re afraid to take on an inherent risk of insuring someone who may need to take Dilaudid indefinitely to maintain a “normal” pain-free lifestyle.

 The good news is…

 We here at IBUSA have lots of experience helping folks who have been prescribed Dilaudid in the past and know which life insurance companies tend to be more “lenient” in cases like these.
-Which brings us to the last topic that we wanted to discuss here in this article which is…
+This brings us to the last topic that we wanted to discuss here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?